tardani95/iris-distro/Readme.md

 ------------------------------
 Installation without externals
 ------------------------------
 By default, IRIS will build its external dependencies as part of the build process.
-If you want to turn any or all of them off, you can set the `WITH_EIGEN`, `WITH_CDD`, and `WITH_MOSEK` options to `OFF` using cmake.
+If you want to turn any or all of them off, you can set the `IRIS_WITH_EIGEN`, `IRIS_WITH_CDD`, and `IRIS_WITH_MOSEK` options to `OFF` using cmake.
 The easiest way to do that is to run:

     cd build
     ccmake .